3 Easy Steps to Playing Any Major Piano Scale Quickly and Easily

-By learning these important 3 Easy Steps to Playing Any Major Piano Scale you will be able to play any of the twelve major scales in both sharps and flat by just learning the key information explained in detail on this page.
+Use these 3 Easy Steps to Playing Any Major Piano Scale quickly and easily to play any of the twelve major scales in both sharps and flat by just learning the key information explained in detail on this page.

 With each major scale you will begin and end on the same note for each scale